Nkethaeus/RestoPin/README.md

 ## Usage

-To access the website, ensure that XAMPP is properly installed and the `restaurant` SQL database is imported into phpMyAdmin.
+To access the website, ensure that XAMPP is properly installed and the `RestoPin` SQL database is imported into phpMyAdmin.
 Then, open your web browser and navigate to `localhost/RestoPin/` in the address bar.

 ## Group Members